 “Research has found that the most effective narrative is actually is thinking about cancer as a puzzle, by asking, ‘How can we solve this puzzle together?'” the University of Alberta engineering professor said in an interview.
 “It’s the most effective narrative in terms of getting the teams of healthcare professionals to work together for the most positive patient outcome.”

-Another problem with Trump-style populist narratives, according to Trevor Harrison, professor of sociology at the University of Lethbridge and a research affiliate of the Prentice Institute for Global Population and Economy, is that they harden political positions.
+Another problem with Trump-style populist narratives, according to Trevor Harrison, professor of sociology at the University of Lethbridge and director of the Parkland Institute, is that they harden political positions.

 “Populism mobilizes people with fear and anger instead of providing leadership to map out a reasonable, positive way to solve the problem,” he said in an interview.
 “Populism sucks the air out of the room and makes it difficult to hear other voices in the discussion.”